 Before volunteering for a committee, be sure to familiarize yourself with the committees and their work.
 A full listing of the standing, elected and campus committees, including their charges, are available in the committee section.

-To get a sense of the committee's work, read the committee agendas and minutes, follow our news section, and check out the legislation currently under consideration by the Council and its committees.
+To get a sense of the committee's work, read the committee agendas and minutes, and check out the legislation currently under consideration by the Council and its committees.